 - 1.2.13 The non-domestic customer base is impacted by changes in the overall number of customers, as well as changes in the mix and type of services taken by these customers. - 1.2.14 NI Water projected in its PC15 business plan submission that there would be the following main impacts on its non-domestic customer base after 2013-14.
-These are: - Non-domestic customers are expected to reduce by 1.5% over the 2013-14 to 2020-21 period; - New customers are in the main expected to be small businesses with very low water consumption; - A 0% increase in metered water consumption from existing customers in 2020-21 when compared to 2013-14; and - Trade effluent discharge volumes are expected to increase only marginally in the PC15. - 1.2.15 The Utility Regulator understands that NI Water has based its assumptions on forecasts of changes in the economy and how these impact on water consumption.
-We have adopted these assumptions in proposing price limits for the draft determination.
-We will review these assumptions further for the final determination - 1.2.16 These projections are summarised in Table 1.2.
+These are: - Non-domestic customers are expected to reduce by 1.5% over the 2013-14 to 2020-21 period; - New customers are in the main expected to be small businesses with very low water consumption; - A 0% increase in base metered water consumption from existing customers in 2020-21 when compared to 2013-14 with a marginal increase in volume arising from the recurrent element of some retrospective billing; and - Trade effluent discharge volumes are expected to increase only marginally in the PC15. - 1.2.15 The Utility Regulator understands that NI Water has based its assumptions on forecasts of changes in the economy and how these impact on water consumption.
+We have adopted these assumptions in proposing price limits for the final determination. - 1.2.16 These projections are summarised in Table 1.2.
 Our conclusions on these forecasts are shown below.